Chuck Bednarik

-Early life
+Early life and education

-Bednarik was born in Bethlehem, Pennsylvania on May 1, 1925.
-His parents emigrated from Široké, a village in eastern Slovakia, five years earlier, settling in Bethlehem and working for Bethlehem Steel.
-He attended school at SS.
-Cyril & Methodius in Bethlehem, which was a Slovak parochial school taught in Slovak.
+Bednarik was born in Bethlehem, Pennsylvania, on May 1, 1925, to Charles Albert Bednarik and Mary A. (Pivovarnicek) Bednarik.
+Five years earlier, his parents had emigrated from Široké, a village in eastern Slovakia near Prešov, and settled in Bethlehem, where his father worked for Bethlehem Steel.
+His father never learned to read or write English and so could not advance to foreman.
+He first attended school at SS.
+Cyril & Methodius, a Slovak parochial school in Bethlehem taught in Slovak.